Last Updated: November 2, 2020

 Information from Other Sources

-We may receive information about you, including personal information, from third parties (e.g., the producer of the event you are attending), and may combine this information with other personal information we maintain about you.
+We may collect information about you, including personal information, received from third parties (e.g., the producer of the event you are attending) when you visit or interact with an exhibitor’s page, and may combine this information with other personal information we maintain about you.
 If we do so, this policy governs any combined information that we maintain in personally identifiable format.

 Use of Personal Information